You’re ready. You suspect hormonal birth control is no longer right for your body, and you have a sinking feeling it

 The plan: This is the simple plan.
 Just stop the pill (or ring or implant or injection), and see what happens.
 Chances are, you’re going to be fine.
 You might experience some mild acne or anxiety as you withdraw from synthetic estrogen, but it shouldn’t be too bad, and it shouldn’t last longer than three months.

 Your goal is to ovulate regularly so you can make hormones and have a regular period.
-If you don’t ovulate after three months, then consider an ovulation-stimulating herb such as Vitex.
+If you don’t ovulate after three months, then consider an ovulation-stimulating herb such as vitex.
 You might also want to talk to your doctor about blood tests for hormones such as FSH, LH, prolactin, and androgens.
 For details about testing, please see Chapter 7 of Period Repair Manual.

 👉 Tip: When it comes to period health, it’s all about ovulation because ovulation is how you make your beneficial hormones estrogen and progesterone.